qmkDuran/Instaverse/README.md

 - How to create an Node and Express server
 - How to set up a MongoDB database (cluster on MongoDB Atlas)
 - How to create schemas and models, and make queries using Mongoose
-- How to implement routing and create controllers
 - How to structure a fullstack application using the client-server architecture
-- How to deploy a fullstack React application
+- How to deploy a fullstack React application on Netlify for front-end and Heroku for back-end

 ## Features